 Should You Rent Rooms Individually?

 Remember, when renting to college students, this is often their first time living away from home.
-There may be some hiccups at first, but with the right tenants, you will be able to attract high quality, long term tenants to your Ohio and Southern California property.
-At Homesmith, we specialize in helping Ohio and Southern California real estate investors find the perfect properties to rent to college students in the area.
+There may be some hiccups at first, but with the right tenants, you will be able to attract high quality, long term tenants to your Ohio and California property.
+At Homesmith Properties, we specialize in helping Ohio and California real estate investors find the perfect properties to rent to college students in the area.